boschresearch/blech-doc/website/content/en/blog/articles/module-system/index.md

 1. It allows to organize code by using different files for different aspects without reverting to the archaic method of `include`d header files.

 1. Modules and programs are the units of separate compilation.
 All static analysis in the compiler is designed to work with separate compilation.
-To our knowledge Blech is the first synchronous language to support separate compilation for causality analysis.
+To our knowledge Blech is the first imperative, synchronous language to support separate compilation for causality analysis.

 1. It allows to package compilation units to libraries - boxes of modules and programs.